Old car logos: American car companies that went out of business

 Still striking today, Oldsmobile’s visual style incorporated a unique blend of simplicity and symbolism.
 Its round badge with a linear element running through the center resembles a road, easily conveying the essence of travel and forward motion.
 This was supported by a clean wordmark in a sans-serif font that further emphasized the brand’s reliability and progressiveness.

 Oldsmobile was not just an automobile manufacturer but an innovator in the industry.
 Among its accomplishments were key automotive innovations such as automatic transmissions and built-in air conditioning.
-Each new model was introduced with great enthusiasm, promising and offering new features or improvements that later became standard across the market.
+Each new model was introduced with great enthusiasm and promise, and new features or improvements were offered that later became standard across the market.

 But even a legacy as strong as Oldsmobile’s could not guarantee eternal success.
 Several factors converged, which ultimately led to the brand’s demise.
 Among them was a shift in consumer preferences toward fuel efficiency and eco-friendliness, where Oldsmobile’s traditional offerings were not very strong.
 Despite attempts to adapt by producing more compact and eco-friendly models, the brand was never able to regain its footing.